 How does it affect the East Coast Gulf Stream?

-It is not whether fish like the Atlantic Gulf Stream or not, rather the importance of the Atlantic Gulf Stream towards marine life.
-The Gulf Stream is the most important ocean-current system in the northern hemisphere.
-As an important weather driving force, the warm water temperatures of the Gulf Stream is the reason why there are mild winters and warm humid summers in North America.
+It is not whether fish like the Atlantic Gulf Stream or not, rather the importance of the Atlantic Gulf Stream towards marine organisms and marine life.
+The Gulf Stream is the essential ocean-current system in the northern hemisphere.
+As a vital weather driving force, the warm water temperatures of the Gulf Stream are the reason why there are mild winters and warm, humid summers in North America.

 The Gulf Stream also plays a role in the productivity of fishing areas.
-When it comes to fish and underwater wildlife, water temperature plays a key role in the location of different species.
+However, when it comes to fish and underwater wildlife, water temperature plays a crucial role in the location of different species.

 The Gulf Stream generates extensive circular currents and strong winds called an oceanic gyre.
 The ocean is constantly in motion and can travel water between places using currents.
 For example, the warm waters of the Gulf of Mexico send warm water to the North Atlantic Ocean.
 Cold seawater recedes and travels south as warmer water enters.
 A river sinks and begins to move south from the ocean until it finally makes its way to Antarctica.
 This map shows how the five ocean gyres impact ocean movement.
 Five oceanic gyres exist on Earth.